 - Blum, N., Berlin, A., Isaacs, A., Burch, W.J. and Willott, C. (2019).
 Medical students as global citizens: a qualitative study of medical students’ views on global health teaching within the undergraduate medical curriculum.
 BMC Medical Education, 19(1). doi:10.1186/s12909-019-1631-x.

 London EC1V 0HB

-Dr Anna Isaacs is a Postdoctoral Fellow at the Centre for Food Policy.
+Dr Anna Isaacs is a Senior Research Fellow at the Centre for Food Policy.
 She is currently working on a series of projects for the NIHR-funded Obesity Policy Research Unit, exploring how food policies can better support positive nutritional outcomes, particularly in areas of deprivation.
 More broadly, Anna is interested in exploring how social, political, economic, and environmental factors shape experiences of health and wellbeing in different contexts, how these factors leads to health inequalities, and what policy can do to address this.
 She has expertise in a range of in-depth qualitative and participatory methods, and experience of working with diverse communities in areas of deprivation.